Spread0x/isitfit/SYNOPSIS.md

   Generate recommendations of optimal EC2 sizes

 Options:
-  --n INTEGER         number of underused ec2 optimizations to find before
+  --ndays INTEGER     number of days to look back in the data history --n INTEGER         number of underused ec2 optimizations to find before
                       stopping.
 Skip to get all optimizations --filter-tags TEXT  filter instances for only those carrying this value in